treystr/bdi-web/src/content/initiatives/local-business-surveys.md

 ---
-title: "Small Business Surveys"
+title: "Local Business Surveys"
-shortDescription: "Gathering insights from 100 DC small businesses by end of 2025 to understand payment challenges and guide Bitcoin education programs."
+shortDescription: "Gathering insights from 100 DC local businesses by end of 2025 to understand payment challenges and guide Bitcoin education programs."
 startDate: "2025-09-01"
 targetDate: "2025-12-31"
 status: "active"
-goalAmount: 100
+goalAmount: 0
-currentAmount: 10
+currentAmount: 0
-featured: true
+featured: false
 hero:
   image: null
   overlayOpacity: 0.7
 seo:
-  title: "Small Business Surveys – Bitcoin District Initiative"
+  title: "Local Business Surveys – Bitcoin District Initiative"
-  description: "Help us gather insights from 100 DC small businesses to understand payment challenges and guide Bitcoin education.
+  description: "Help us gather insights from 100 DC local businesses to understand payment challenges and guide Bitcoin education.
 Participate in our grassroots research effort."
 ---

-# Small Business Survey
+# Local Business Survey

 ## Overview

-Our **Small Business Survey** is a grassroots research effort designed to better understand the challenges small businesses in Washington, DC face with payments, savings, and technology.
+Our **Local Business Survey** is a grassroots research effort designed to better understand the challenges local businesses in Washington, DC face with payments, savings, and technology.
 By listening directly to local merchants, we aim to identify where Bitcoin can make the most meaningful impact — from lowering fees and reducing fraud to creating new opportunities for economic freedom.

 This initiative also serves as an **entry point for conversation**.
 We’ve found that it can sometimes be awkward to walk into a business and start talking about Bitcoin right away.
 The survey helps break the ice — giving us a natural way to listen first, learn about each business’s real-world challenges, and start a thoughtful discussion about how Bitcoin might fit into their goals.
 It’s about building trust, not making a pitch.